spoon-l4d2/Nextmod/README.md

 Sound Removing was added to save our ears and to remove the unfair advantage some players get when they use the `snd_restart` command, while others do not.

 **Health Bonus System**
 The new health bonus system was added due to the amount of complaints I've heard about damage bonus.
 Bonus will now be determined by Perma-Health, Temp-Health, Pills, and whether or not Tank/Witch have been killed.
-For further detail, please read [here](https://github.com/LuckyServ/sourcemod-plugins/blob/master/source/l4d2_health_temp_bonus.sp)
+For further detail, please read [here](https://camo.githubusercontent.com/d86c7163fdf887d943947ba2accf7e74c32632e7/68747470733a2f2f692e696d6775722e636f6d2f63517471747a312e706e67) or [here](https://github.com/LuckyServ/sourcemod-plugins/blob/master/source/l4d2_health_temp_bonus.sp)

 **Fixed Spawn Rotations**
 Spawn rotations are now handled by a plugin rather than the bestest engine ever.
 This means that infected spawn rotations will be more consistent, predictable and reliable, benefiting both teams!